hackbinghamton/WebDevelopmentWorkshop/Intro to HTML and CSS/README.md

 ```

 ## CSS Selection (`class` and `id`)
 Now that we have a basic website in the works, we want it to look pretty!
 You probably do not want your website to be just black text on a white background.
 In HTML, we can use the `style` attribute of elements to specify how we want them displayed.
-CSS is an clean way to set the style of your HTML elements from outside of the HTML file.
+CSS is a clean way to set the style of your HTML elements from outside of the HTML file.
 All our CSS work should be contained in another file that ends with "`.css`".

 Let's pause here to mention a couple more important HTML features.
 The ```<head>``` element allows us to store data about our HTML code.
 This might include tags such as ```<title>``` and ```<link>```, which we will talk about soon.
 The ```<head>``` element is placed between the `<html>` and `<body>` tags.
 The ```<title>``` tag defines the title of the file and tells the browser what to display for a tab on this page.
 You can use the ```<link>``` tag to connect your HTML and CSS files.
 Here is an example of the tags we just mentioned:
 ```html